Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

 \begin{quote} \textit{``I don't recall or see any notes where they (providers) give a timeframe on when that would be responded to [the patients]. ''} (CP2) \end{quote}

 These structural dynamics become particularly evident in wound monitoring practices.
 Providers (P2, P6, P10) emphasized that wound appearance is a critical marker of recovery and potential complications.
 To support remote monitoring, some patients attempt to send photographs through patient portals like MyChart.
-However, image quality is frequently insufficient due to poor lighting, unstable zoom, or blurring.
+However, the visual complexity of GI surgical sites renders patient-generated photography largely illegible without clinical lighting or precise angles.
 Since nurses cannot reliably interpret these photographs, they must forward them to physicians.
 In many cases, physicians ultimately determine that the images remain inconclusive and instruct patients to return to the clinic for in-person evaluation.
-This cycle creates a double inefficiency: it wastes scarce resources by requiring multiple professionals to process unusable data while simultaneously delaying effective treatment.
+This cycle creates a double inefficiency: surgeons must waste time deciphering ambiguous images of abdominal sites, only to eventually default to an in-person visit to palpate the wound or assess depth—assessments that 2D images cannot capture.

 \begin{quote} \textit{``Yeah, like too close, or you, too close, really grainy, couldn't tell whether the redness at the incision site was actually like a darker pink or red. really hard to tell [what's the condition of the wound]. ''} (CP4) \end{quote}